ggemmarosello/TFM_GemmaRosello/README.md

 ## Overview

-This repository contains the code developed for my Master's Thesis:

-> **A Data-Driven Framework for Chronicity and Mortality Risk Prediction**

-The project develops and evaluates machine learning models for predicting **12-month mortality** in patients aged 70 years and older using routinely collected Electronic Health Records (EHRs).
-It also investigates the relationship between predicted mortality risk and chronicity (PCC and MACA) in order to assess whether mortality prediction can complement existing chronic patient identification strategies.
+This repository contains the complete data engineering and machine learning pipeline developed for my Master's Thesis.
+The project develops and evaluates machine learning models for predicting 12-month mortality in patients aged 70 years and older using routinely collected Electronic Health Records (EHRs).
+It also investigates the relationship between predicted mortality risk and chronicity (PCC and MACA) to assess whether mortality prediction can complement existing chronic patient identification strategies.

 ---